 When I was a senior in high school, I splashed out and bought myself my a nice curling wand set.
 Although I loved this new look and the versatility I could now get with different hairstyles, my hair wasn’t thanking me.
 As my need for a trim increased with every passing style, I was soon forced to look into protecting my hair and preventing further damage.

-The next product I’ll use is the L’Oreal Expert Absolut Repair Lipidium.
+The next product I’ll use is the L’Oreal Expert Absolut Repair Lipidium Blow Dry Cream.
 This is basically a blow dry cream that nourishes and protects hair during a blow dry, leaving the hair feeling smoother, stronger, and shiner.
-This product targets very weak and damaged hair, but I think it does an amazing job at protecting my hair from both heat styling and the dry hot Californian air.
-Although I normally steer clear of any heavy looking creams for my hair because I’m always looking to add more volume, this cream is very light and feels weightless on my hair.
+This product targets very weak and damaged hair and I think it does an amazing job at protecting my hair from both heat styling and the dry hot Californian air.
+Although I normally steer clear of any heavy looking creams because I’m always looking to add more volume, this cream is very light and feels weightless on my hair.

 Then I brush my hair to distribute the product and wait a moment to let it dry.
 After sectioning out my hair, I like to spray the Paul Mitchell Express Hot Off the Press Thermal Protection Hair Spray onto each section before I curl it.
 This product not only protects the hair from heat, but it also acts as a flexible hold hairspray to hold your curls in place.
-If you’re going for a soft, beachy waves look, I don’t even finish off my curls with a hairspray.
-I just use this product to help keep my curls from falling too much.
+If I’m going for a soft, beachy waves look, I don’t even finish off my curls with a hairspray.
+This product is awesome for preventing my curls from falling too much.
 If your hair doesn’t hold a curl very well, then this product is a great prep spray for styling because it adds this extra hold.